 I am so honored that you stopped by today!
-For me, life is one big adventure and the more trips I take around the sun the more I find the beauty in each part of the journey.
-Whether you are blissfully engaged, happily married, preparing to bring forth new life, or find yourself rekindling the spark, we want to hear from you.
-It is our mission to serve and support couples no matter what stage of life you are in.
+The more trips I take around the sun, the more I find the beauty in each part of the journey.
+Being married for over ten years now (17 together!), I have learned quite a bit about the ebbs and flows of marriage.
+It is my mission to serve and support you no matter what stage of life you are in.

 From the moment I first talked to Aimee and Roger and the more we chatted about their beautiful wedding day the more I felt like the Lord had placed them in my life for a specific reason.
 Fast forward to their Central PA summer engagement session by the river where I met this adorable couple for the first time in person and it was clear our paths were meant to cross.
 As a result, I instantly fell in love with Aimee and Roger.
 They are truly some of the sweetest, kindest folks I ever met and the love between them is inspiring.

 Aimee is studying to be a nurse.
 It is easy to see she is meant to serve others with her calm demeanor and warm smile.
 Meanwhile, Roger had my head spinning as he explained his job in mechanical engineering.
 Gosh do I admire the men and women whose brains work like that!